Code of Ethics and Practice National College of Hypnosis and Psychotherapy and National Society of Hypnosis and Psychotherapy

 If you want to ensure that I am the right therapist for you, please either email me at email@example.com or call me on 0161 881 1677 and I am more than happy to answer any questions you may have.
 I offer a no obligation consultation giving you the chance to determine whether I am the right therapist for you.
 You may also find that reading my code of ethics, practice agreement, my about me page, and/or my CV page will help to give you a better idea of what to expect if you consult me.

-I am the honorary president of the National Society of Hypnosis Psychotherapy and Mindfulness.
+I am the honorary president and co-founder of the National Society of Hypnosis Psychotherapy and Mindfulness.
 The society represents practitioners with the highest quality training and professional experience.
-If you cannot see Shaun in Manchester try the National Society of Hypnosis Psychotherapy and Mindfulness click HERE
+If you cannot see me in Manchester try the National Society of Hypnosis Psychotherapy and Mindfulness click HERE

-I have recently undertaken a specialist certification programme in Clinical Traumatology in order to assist my clients with PTSD more effectively.
+I have recently completed a specialist certification programme in Clinical Traumatology in order to assist my clients with PTSD more effectively.
 Trauma work requires specialist training beyond a practitioner's initial training.
+I am a member of the European Society for Traumatic Stress Studies and The United Kingdom Psychological Trauma Society